built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-endpoints.md

 Endpoints are defined via an id and that is how they are looked up and executed.

-We have a built-in fetch implementation but you can provide a module (see [how to add a module](./how-to-add-a-module.md)) that can receive module level data (when it is initialized) as well as endpoint specific configuration.
+We have a built-in fetch implementation but you can provide a module (see [How To Add A Module](./how-to-add-a-module.md)) that can receive module level data (when it is initialized) as well as endpoint specific configuration.

 An endpoint provider module implementation would support the following interface (see source reference below for the latest representation):